funnbot/deya_notes/Features/Bug Catching.md

 ## Flow
 #PC gets request for bug from entomologist-> #PC acquires net-> #PC promised reward for bug-> #PC find bug-> #PC catch bug-> #PC delivers bug to entomologist-> #PC receives reward-> repeat
 ## Values
-If this is a feature that has values attached to it then define them here.
+Bugs get you both rewards from the entomologist as well as money if you sell them If this is a feature that has values attached to it then define them here.
 Add a link to your [machinations](https://machinations.io/) diagram if you have one.
 For example: